Writer, poet, and blogger. I enjoy writing about all things vintage, gardening, cooking, working from home, poetry, books, and more.

 Caring for Vintage Paper

-Do you LOVE looking through boxes of old paper and vintage ephmera at garage sales, swap meets, and flea markets?
+Do you love looking through boxes of old paper, magazines, and vintage ephemera at garage sales, swap meets, and flea markets?

-At every garage sale, online auction site, thrift store or flea market I am looking for vintage magazines, antique calendars, holiday postcards, paper dolls, stock certificates, magazine advertisements, calling and business cards, sheet music, children's books and interesting paper collectibles including die-cuts, menus, book plates and gummed seals.
+Railroad posters, vintage magazines, antique calendars, holiday postcards, paper dolls, stock certificates, and familiar magazine advertisements.
+Also, calling and business cards, sheet music, children's books, exciting paper collectibles including die-cuts, menus, bookplates, and gummed Christmas and holiday seals.

-Generally speaking each type of paper collectible is graded in its own way but you might see the following ephemera grading scale related to condition:
+Generally speaking, each type of paper collectible is graded in its way, but you might see the following ephemera grading scale related to condition:

 - Very Good

 What is Ephemera?

 Think of all of the paper bits and pieces you use everyday.
 These items weren't meant to be collected or saved but they are a fascinating glimpse into history.
 Some examples of paper ephemera: ticket or concert stubs, dance books, bridge tallies, trade cards, postcards, ledgers or farm journals, diaries, used checks, paper menus, matchbooks, magazines, holy cards, travel ads, handbills, pamphlets, deeds, greeting cards, children's books, puzzles...the list is endless.

 Archival Envelopes and Acid-free Boxes